Plus500

 Pros

-- Free guaranteed stop-loss orders on some instruments
+- Free guaranteed stop-loss orders on selected instruments

 Cons